Why become a Naturia cooperator?

 The main thing is not the arrival but the way...

 The short existence of the cooperative has taught us that almost nothing happens exactly as planned.
-What guides us along the way is the consistency of our intentions, our benchmarks and the culture of doubt.
+What guides us along the way is the consistency of our vision, the weight of our dreams and the culture of doubt.

 7. Who are the cooperators?